wizroot-dev/xnew/README.md

 ```
 - Existing functions cannot be overwritten.
+- Avoid using name starting with an underscore `_`, because it is used asinternal function of nodes.

 ### #4
 You can set the event listener using `on`, and fire original event using `emit`.